Orang Seletar: Lifestyle and traditional socioeconomics

 Living conditions inside a typical Seletar house.

 The coastal zone of the islands in the Malay Archipelago is marked by the wealth of marine flora and fauna.
 Still relatively recently, thick mangrove forests covered the shores of the Straits of Johor.
 Traditionally, the Orang Seletar are heavily dependent on sea produce.
 It is on their natural resources that the traditional socioeconomic of the Seletar people is oriented.
 They always considered themselves part of nature and were in harmony with it.
 The pressure on nature was minimal, people took only what they needed for daily requirements, and this did not prevent the replenishment of natural resources.

 Among the mangrove jungle, the Seletar people remained virtually lost to the outside world.
 They wandered through the straits, a labyrinth of narrow streams, changing their location depending on the tides and season.
 To a large extent, they still retain this way of life nowadays, but their traditional living space has declined significantly.
 The Seletar people also enter in estuaries and climb up above the rivers that flow into the Straits of Johor.
 At the same time, they do not risk leaving into the open sea and never leave the waters of the narrow, shallow, and calm Straits of Johor.

 Until recently, the Seletar people lived in boats, which they called the da'm pa'u, or sampan in Malay language.
 Each boat was a real floating hut, designed for one family.
 Therefore, the boats were still called satu kelamin, meaning "one married couple".
 Despite the small size of the boat, all their lives took place here.
 In the boat, the Seletar people would prepare and yet cook food, and eat there, and also they would rest there.
 In the boat is where children are born and raised.

 Traditional Seletar boats are simple dugouts, which they had done before.
 This boat has a roof, called kajang, which functions as the role of a canvas, covered with palm leaves.
 When it rains, such roofing would leak.
 It is very difficult in such conditions and sometimes it puts out the fire for cooking.
 Previously, only firewood are used for burning, but now they buy kerosene.
 In bad weather people find themselves a safe shelter among the protected mangroves.

 Due to the deforestation, the Seletar people no longer have the necessary materials to build their boats.
-Therefore, now they buy boats, by the way, of much better quality.
+Therefore, now they buy boats.
 People use their old skills to make models of traditional boats for sale to tourists.